Jewish community of Przedecz: German occupation

 In September 1939, Germany entered Poland and the Second World War began.
 A few weeks later on the night of the Festival of Shemini Atzeret, 4 October 1939, the Germans set fire to the Przedecz synagogue.
 On the day after the Festival, the Germans summoned the Rabbi of the city together with some of the leaders of the community and they were forced to sign a statement that the Jews themselves had burnt down the synagogue and in addition they had to pay a fine for so doing.

 The Germans changed the name of the city to Moosburg.

 In 1940 there were 769 Jews in Przedecz and nearly half of them were sent to forced labour camps.
 The majority of them died there from hunger and disease.
 The Germans set up a ghetto in Przedecz which was situated in the Old Market.
-In early 1942, the Germans packed the remaining Jews into the local church, where they were left with no food or water for three days.
+In April 1942, the Germans packed the remaining Jews into the Catholic church, where they were left with no food or water for three days.
 Many of them died from lack of air.
-On 24 April 1942 – 7 Iyar 5702 – the remaining Jews were sent to the Chełmno extermination camp and the Jewish community of Przedecz was thus finally liquidated.
+On 24 April 1942 – 7 Iyar 5702 – the remaining Jews were loaded into trucks and sent to the Chełmno extermination camp and the Jewish community of Przedecz was thus finally liquidated.

 The 7th of Iyar has become the Memorial Day for this community.

-The Rabbi of Przedecz managed to escape to Warsaw, where he took an active part in the Warsaw Ghetto uprising.
+The Rabbi of Przedecz, Rabbi Zemelman, is believed to have escaped to Warsaw, where he and a small number of his students took an active part in the Warsaw Ghetto uprising.
 There may have been thirteen survivors in the community.

 Today

 Since the mid-1960s, former residents of Przedecz and their descendants have gone back to visit.
+A delegation from the Association of Descendents of Jewish Central Poland visited in May of 2023 and were well received by the Mayor and other town officials.
 Where the synagogue had formerly stood, today there is a community center.
 All that remains of the Jewish cemetery is an empty field and trees.
-All the tombstones have disappeared.
-Today there are no Jews in Przedecz.
-A memorial to the Jews was erected in the cemetery.
-Very few survived the Holocaust, but some managed to leave Poland before the war or on the eve of the war, settling in Israel, the United States and Mexico.
+The tombstones are no longer in the cemetery, although a local resident has rescued some dozen or so and believes that other tombstones were dumped nearby under water.
+Today no Jews live in Przedecz.
+A memorial was erected in the cemetery by the son of Arye Buks, whose daughter, Daniele Buks Henry, now lives in Texas, USA.
+Very few survived the Holocaust, but some managed survived the war in Russia, others left Poland before the war or on the eve of the war, settling in Israel, the United States and Mexico.
 Those survivors wrote a Yizkor Book, written partly in Yiddish and partly in Hebrew.
-Much of the book has been translated into English and some of the articles have been translated into Polish.
+The book has been translated into English and also from English into Polish.
 These translations can be found on the web site JewishGen.org.